Creating Searches

 Hint: if you wish to review the literal translation of a pre-set Ardexa [Common timeframe], then do the following:

-Select a pre-set Common timeframe value from the list, eg,
+Select a pre-set Common timeframe value from the list, eg,this month

 after your initial selection; the literal timeframe translations will now appear in the view.